nfqakademija/Gurme/README.md

 Gurme
 =====

-Apps to calculate calories
+Keep your calories on track

-- TTL edit'as
+- Vytauto PUSH'ina